Careers360 Logo

 1663575029867

-This reaction is known as the Hunsdieker reaction
+This reaction is known as the Hunsdiecker reaction

 1663575054039

-• Haloalkanes are colorless and their taste sweet-smelling.
+• Haloalkanes are colourless and their a sweet-smelling taste.

-• Since haloalkanes cannot break the hydrogen bonds of water, these are slightly soluble in water.
+• Since haloalkanes cannot break the hydrogen bonds of water, they are slightly soluble in water.

 • As the size of the alkyl group increases, density increases.